MicrosoftDocs/azure-docs/articles/sentinel/investigate-large-datasets.md

 - Limited to 100 search results tables per workspace.
 - Limited to 100 search job executions per day per workspace.

-To learn more, see [Search job](../azure-monitor/logs/azure-monitor-archived-logs.md#search-job) in the Azure Monitor documentation.
+To learn more, see [Search job in Azure Monitor](../azure-monitor/logs/search-jobs.md) in the Azure Monitor documentation.

 ## Restore historical data from archived logs